-After the 2000 parliamentary election, he was appointed the Minister of Information in the president's office and the Zanu-PF government spokesperson.
-During his time as Information Minister, Moyo authored restrictive media laws including the Access to Information and Protection of Privacy Act(AIPPA) which he is said to have drafted within 24 hours much to the disapproval of the media fraternity, activists and the civil society.
+After the 2000 Parliamentary election, he was appointed the Minister of Information in the President's office and the Zanu-PF government spokesperson.
+During his time as Information Minister, Moyo authored restrictive media laws including the Access to Information and Protection of Privacy Act(AIPPA) which he is said to have drafted within 24 hours.This was disapproved by the media fraternity, activists and the civil society.
 AIPPA was passed into law in 2002.
-His tenure at the helm of the ministry was characterized by the closure some newspapers notably the Associated Newspapers Dailynews and its sister paper the Dailynews on Sunday.
-Moyo also composed catchy music jingles and albums justifying the ZANU PF-led land seizures (Third Chimurenga) of the new Millennium that were aired on ZBC channels hourly.
+It was reported that his tenure at the helm of the Ministry was characterized by the closure of some newspapers notably the Associated Newspapers Dailynews and its sister paper the Daily News on Sunday.
+Moyo also composed catchy' music jingles and albums justifying the Zanu-PF-led land seizures (Third Chimurenga) of the new Millennium that were aired on ZBC channels hourly.

 Tsholotsho Declaration and expulsion from Zanu-PF

 In November 2004, Jonathan Moyo and others were accused of plotting to oust the President and scuttle the appointment of Joice Mujuru as Zanu-PF and, subsequently, Zimbabwe's second vice-president, in what has come to be known as the Tsholotsho Declaration.
 In January 2005, a call was made by the Zanu-PF politburo to expel Moyo from the party and he was subsequently expelled from Zanu-PF in February 2005 when he registered as an independent candidate after refusing to let a woman stand in the Tsholotsho North constituency for Zanu-PF.
 Moyo went on to win the seat as an independent candidate.
 In 2008 he was re-elected as an independent candidate becoming the first independent candidate to be re-elected in the history of the country.